briansworth/briansworth.github.io/_posts/2017-4-1-Build-VM-From-Template.md

 For this use case the switches I will be using are:
 1. Generalize - Allows this image to be applied to more then just this machine
 2. Oobe - Out of Box Experience: The alternative is Audit Mode, but that's not necessary for my use case
-3. Mode:VM - This switch makes the first boot faster by skipping some hardware detection. \*
+3. Mode:VM - This switch makes the first boot faster by skipping some hardware detection \*
 4. Shutdown - I want to use this sysprep'd image for other VMs, so I don't want to restart and customize more

 \*NOTE: This option is only supported on Win8/Server 2012 and up.
 It should not be used if you want to use this image on a physical device, or use this image on another hypervisor.